hamburgcodingschool/fullstack-2025-11/docs/project-1/README.md

 * Show it as part of the information of your travel location

 ### Add new location page
-- A form to add new locations to an array in localStorage
+- A form to add new locations to the API or an array in localStorage
 - After adding the city, it should appear in the homepage with the other travel locations
 - You can experiment with the various input elements, e.g. `<input type="date" />` or `<textarea>`
 - You can add a images: Uploading images is out of context for this project, but you can add the URL to an online image and save it to localStorage same as any other field